DavidGMarquez/JDataMotion/README.md

 ### Installation

-* No installation is needed
+* No installation is needed.
+You can just place the project folder in any directory.

 ### Execution